Core Purpose of the Role:

 • Experience in the provision of risk data (and some understanding of that data) and supporting risk modelling systems for capital and credit decisioning.
 This would also include any experience in the provision of risk management information and the resolution of underlying data quality problems.

-Achieving Lloyds Banking Group’s vision of being the best bank for customers, and meeting the Group’s risk appetite, is dependant on every colleague demonstrating our core value of “putting customers first”.
+Achieving Lloyds Banking Group’s vision of being the best bank for customers, and meeting the Group’s risk appetite, is dependent on every colleague demonstrating our core value of “putting customers first”.
 This includes, but is not limited to, behaving in line with the Group’s Codes of Responsibility and complying with both the letter and spirit of the Group Policies relevant to their role.
 Lloyds Banking Group will only employ individuals who demonstrate and support the highest standards of responsible behaviour.